michaelbolt/ElectronicBusinessCard/README.md

 # ElectronicBusinessCard
-This repository contains the code I am developing for my Electronic Business Card project.
+This repository contains the code and PCB design files I developed for my Electronic Business Card project.
 To see writeups and follow my progress, follow my blog: [Mr. Dr. Prof. Bolt](https://mrdrprofbolt.wordpress.com/).

-### Current State of the Project:
+### Current State of the Project: Finished!
-The MSP430FR2433 microcontroller is able to communicate with the SSD1306 OLED display through I2C and handle 8x8 sprite-based animations.
+The MSP430FR2433 microcontroller communicates with the SSD1306 OLED display through I2C and handles 8x8 sprite-based animations.
 A Python GUI is available to help with creating animated sprite data.
-GPIO Port 2 is debounced using a polling algorithm.
-A basic game loop implementing player controls (vertical movement and lasers) operates at 16 Hz using the TimerA module and Low-Power Mode 3.
-Three different enemies have been implemented along with collision detection and a score counter to allow the player to shoot down the enemies.
+GPIO Port 2 is debounced using a polling algorithm for player input.
+A basic game loop implementing player controls (verical movement and lasers), enemy AI (vertical/horizontal movement and lasers), and collision detection (explosions!) is run at 16 Hz using the TimerA module and Low-Power Mode 3.
+Three different enemies are implemented along with collision detection and a score counter, with life-time high score stored in non-volatile FRAM.
+If the player gets a high score, a fireworks show is shown to celebrate!

 ### Using the Sprite Maker GUI
 1. Download the `SpriteMaker.py` file from the `PythonScripts` folder.